AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 the independent influence of conditions in decisions.
 Several variants of the criterion exist.

-:dfn:`Unique Cause MCDC` is the original variant described in the DO178B reference guidelines, where independant influence of a specific condition must be demonstrated by a pair of tests where the decision value toggles while only that condition changed.
+:dfn:`Unique Cause MCDC` is the original criterion described in the DO178B reference guidelines, where independent influence of a specific condition must be demonstrated by a pair of tests where only that condition changes and the decision value toggles.

-To illustrate, consider the following table which exposes the 4 possible condition/decision vectors for the ``A and then B`` expression, and where T and F stand for True and False, respectively.
-Each line in such a table is an :term:`evaluation vector`, and the pairs that demonstrate the independant effect of conditions are known as :term:`independence pairs`.
+Consider the following table which exposes the 4 possible condition/decision vectors for the ``A and then B`` expression, where T stands for True, F stands for False, and the italics indicate that the condition evaluation is
+short-circuited:

 .. csv-table::
    :delim: |